Nearsoft/jobs/readme.md

 <details><summary>Read more</summary>

-  We are seeking a candidate with experience in JavaScript, CSS and responsive UI.
-The ideal WordPress candidate would have hands-on experience with the WordPress REST API and Advanced Custom Fields (ACF).
   * 3-5 years experience in Software Quality with strong demonstrable automation skills in Selenium, Python, PHP or a scripting language used for test regression
 * Ability to not only automation but manually test and apply manual tests to regression scripts quickly and seamlessly to sprint tasks
 * Junior/Mid-level Agile experience working with onsite and offsite teams within an Agile Development Life Cycle